 manually choose the correct parameters in order to generate a good mesh.

-It is common practice to mesh with hexahedrons close to the walls and with tetrahedrons elsewhere, as you can see on the picture on the left below.
+It is common practice to mesh with hexahedrons close to the walls and with tetrahedrons elsewhere, in order to solve the boundary layer with extremely thin cells.

 Cartesian meshes are the right alternative to geometry fitted meshes.
 CFD

-Tools using this mesh type like FloEFD® offer more precise and efficient
+Tools using this mesh type like FloEFD, FloTherm or Solidworks Flow Simulation offer more precise and efficient

 algorithms.
 Here you do not need to create a model of the fluid region like in